Climbing for Clouded Leopards

-Join us for the third annual Climbing for Clouded Leopards fundraiser at the Texas Rock Gym!
-Last year’s event raised over $4000 to support clouded leopard research and conservation efforts.
+Join us for the fifth annual Climbing for Clouded Leopards fundraiser at the Texas Rock Gym!
+Proceeds from this event support clouded leopard research and conservation efforts.

 Proceeds will benefit the Bornean Clouded Leopard Programme to assist with radio collaring and camera trap research and conservation efforts.
 The Borneo Clouded Leopard Programme was founded in January of 2007 to study the behavior and distribution of Bornean wildcats, the effects of habitat destruction on population numbers, and to investigate threats to wild populations from hunting and trade.
 To learn more about their work, please visit their blog:

 If you can’t make it to the event but would like to make a donation to support clouded leopards, you can donate online now:

 Thank You to the Texas Rock Gym, who will be donating 50% of all proceeds to the event!
 They will be offering some membership specials during the event, so if you enjoy the rock climbing you can come back for more, at a discount!

 About Clouded Leopards

 Clouded leopards are an elusive endangered cat that lives in the Himalayas, southern China, and from Taiwan to peninsula Malaysia.
 They are amazing climbers and spend lots of time up in the trees.
 The clouded leopard is known mostly for the beautiful “cloud” pattern on its coat and because they have the longest teeth relative to body size of any living cat!